 Most people can return to work within a few days, or sometimes even immediately if they work a desk job or one that does not require strenuous activity.

 For those working in physically demanding jobs, it’s best to wait two weeks or more until you fully return to your daily work schedule.
-Make sure to discuss this with your doctor, as it can vary depending on the nature of work and your health.
+Make sure to discuss this with your doctor, as it can vary depending on the nature of your work and your health.

 Don’t Scratch Your Head